 'Every Child has a Voice'

 The School Council plays a very important role in school life.
 They attend regular meetings and discuss important issues which may affect the pupils, parents and staff of Croxton Kerrial School and the surrounding community.
-The School Councillors are supported by Mrs Harvey (Head teacher), Miss Adcock (Nursery Nurse) and Mrs Connolly (Governor)
+The School Councillors are supported by Miss Adcock (Nursery Nurse) and Mrs Connolly (friend and former Governor).